elliotwutingfeng/balloon-hashing-kotlin/README.md

 The first step is the expansion, in which the system fills up a buffer with pseudorandom bytes derived from the password and salt by computing repeatedly the hash function on a combination of the password and the previous hash.

-The second step is mixing, in which the system mixes time_cost number of times the pseudorandom bytes in the buffer.
+The second step is mixing, in which the system mixes timeCost number of times the pseudorandom bytes in the buffer.
 At each step in the for loop, it updates the nth block to be the hash of the n-1th block, the nth block, and delta other blocks chosen at random from the buffer.